Airport

 Background

-The Norfolk Island International Airport is the gateway to Norfolk Island for visitors and locals alike, it is one the most important pieces of infrastructure on the island.
+The Norfolk Island International Airport is the primary gateway to Norfolk Island for both visitors and residents and is one of the island's most important pieces of infrastructure.

-The first runway was constructed on Norfolk Island with the assistance of the United States Air Force and the first aircraft to use it was a Lockheed Hudson bomber on the 25 December 1942.
-Today the Island receives five commercial operations per week from Auckland, Sydney and Brisbane.
+The first runway on Norfolk Island was constructed with assistance from the United States Air Force.
+The first aircraft to use the runway was a Lockheed Hudson bomber on 25 December 1942.
+Today, the island receives five commercial services per week from Sydney and Brisbane.

-In addition to regular commercial flights the airport is crucial for medical evacuations to Australia.
+In addition to regular commercial services, the airport plays a crucial role for medical evacuations to mainland Australia.

-The Airport contains 120 hectares of land, 95 of which are used for aviation purposes, this includes: primary and secondary runways, the airport terminal and terminal carpark.
+The airport occupies 120 hectares of land, of which 95 hectares are dedicated to aviation purposes.
+This includes the primary and secondary runways, the airport terminal, and the terminal car park.

-The Norfolk Island International Airport maintains an enviable safety record and remains at all times fully compliant with relevant legislation.
+Norfolk Island International Airport maintains an enviable safety record and remains fully compliant with relevant legislation at all times.

 Type A Charts

-This information is distributed in a standardised format called a Type A chart; they include a database of all obstacles for each runway end.
-These charts, and associated database, are reviewed and updated with the latest survey information where a change is detected or at least once every two years.
+This information is distributed in a standardised format known as a Type A chart, which includes a comprehensive database of all obstacles for each runway end.
+These charts, and their associated databases, are reviewed and updated with the latest survey information whenever changes are identified, or at least once every two years.

-Remote piloted aircraft (RPA's or "drones" must be registered in accordance with Aviation Regulations.
+Remote piloted aircraft (RPAs), commonly known as drones, must be registered in accordance with aviation regulations.

-To register your drone, scan the below QR Code or email the Airport: info@airport.gov.nf and request a link.
+To register your drone, scan the below QR Code or email the Airport Team at info@airport.gov.nf and request a registration link.

 Drone-registration-Qcode.png